Yakima River Canyon in Washington

 Best flows

 Use USGS 12484500 at Umtanum as the core canyon trend.
-Stable moderate flows are the easiest fit; high irrigation water favors experienced floats and edge tactics, while very low or warm water should shift the plan to dawn, shade, or another option.
+Stable moderate flows are the easiest fit.
+High irrigation water favors experienced floats and edge tactics, while very low or warm water should shift the plan to dawn, shade, or another option.

-When to skip
+When to leave

 Skip or shorten the Yakima when flow changes make the chosen wade unsafe, when wind turns a float into a control problem, when summer heat threatens trout recovery, or when salmon-related rules create confusion outside the trout plan.